- Apricot Honey Glazed Carrots

 mint & sliced orange for garnish

 Bring chicken broth and butter to just a slight boil.
-Combine the carrots, leeks and ginger to this and cook it over
+Combine the carrots, leeks

-medium heat until the carrots are tender.
+and ginger to this and cook it over medium heat until the carrots are tender.

-Next, take these ingredients, blend them together and return them to saucepan.
+Next, take these ingredients, blend them together and return them to

+saucepan.
 Add orange juice.
-Add salt and

-pepper and bring to slight boil.
-Place in refrigerator to chill.
+Add salt and pepper and bring to slight boil.
+Place

 Glazed Carrots